afaraone/CV/README.md

 #### University of Cambridge (Oct 2015 to Jul 2015)

 - Mphil Theoretical and Applied Linguistics
-- Computational Linguistics, Speech Analysis, Speech Perception Second Language Learning
+- Phonetics and Phonlogy, Speech Perception, Computational Linguistics and Second Language Acquisition.
-- Dissertation on how English words change when borrowed in Mandarin Chinese
+- Dissertation on how foreign words change when borrowed into Mandarin Chinese

 #### School of Oriental and African Studies, UOL (Sep 2009 to Jun 2013)